-- require that a petition for recall shall be supported (a) by at least one-third of the registered voters in the constituency and - prescribe the grounds for recall and the powers of, (b) and procedures to be adopted by, the IEC on receipt of such a petition. - The Speaker and the 93.
-(1)The Speaker of the National Assembly and the deputy Speaker shall be elected by the members of the Assembly from among the nominated members. - The Chief Justice shall preside at the election of a Speaker.
-(2) - (3)Unless he or she sooner dies or resigns the Speaker and the Deputy Speaker shall vacate their respective offices - if he or she ceases to be a member of the National (a) Assembly. - (b) if he or she is removed from that office by a resolution of the National Assembly supported by the votes of not less than two-thirds of all the members of the National Assembly. - Persons elected to the office of Speaker or Deputy Speaker (4)shall, before assuming the duties of their respective offices take the prescribed oaths. - No business shall be transacted in the National Assembly (5) other than the election of the Speaker or Deputy Speaker when either of those offices is vacant. - (1)There shall be a Clerk of the National Assembly who shall be appointed by the National Assembly - (2)The office of the clerk of the national Assembly and the offices of members of his or her staff shall be offices in the public service.
+- 1. The Speaker of the National Assembly and the Deputy Speaker shall be elected by the members of the Assembly from among the nominated members. - 2.
+The Chief Justice shall preside at the election of a Speaker. - 3.
+Unless he or she sooner dies or resigns, the Speaker and the Deputy Speaker shall vacate their respective offices - a. if he or she ceases to be a member of the National Assembly; - b. if he or she is removed from that office by a resolution of the National Assembly supported by the votes of not less than two-thirds of all the members of the National Assembly. - 4.
+Persons elected to the office of Speaker or Deputy Speaker shall, before assuming the duties of their respective offices take the prescribed oaths. - 5.
+No business shall be transacted in the National Assembly other than the election of the Speaker or Deputy Speaker when either of those offices is vacant.

+94. Clerk of the National Assembly

+- 1. There shall be a Clerk of the National Assembly who shall be appointed by the National Assembly. - 2.
+The office of the Clerk of the National Assembly and the offices of members of his or her staff shall be offices in the public service.